Ukraine, Russia hold new talks aimed at ending the fighting

 Associated Press

-KYIV, Ukraine (AP) — The first face-to-face talks in two weeks between Russia and Ukraine began Tuesday in Turkey, raising flickering hopes of progress to end to a war that has ground into a bloody campaign of attrition.

-Ahead of the talks in Istanbul, the Ukrainian president said his country is prepared to declare its neutrality, as Moscow has demanded, and is open to compromise over the contested eastern region of Donbas — comments that might lend momentum to negotiations.
-But he warned the “ruthless war” continued and that Ukrainians were paying with their lives for the West’s hesitancy on imposing tougher sanctions on Moscow.
+Ahead of the talks, Ukrainian President Volodymyr Zelenskyy said his country was prepared to declare its neutrality, as Moscow has demanded, and was open to compromise over the contested eastern region of Donbas — comments that might lend momentum to negotiations.
+But even as the negotiators assembled, Russian forces hit an oil depot in western Ukraine and demolished a government building in the south, with several deaths.

-Turkish President Recep Tayyip Erdogan told the two sides gathered for talks that they had a “historic responsibility” to stop the fighting.

-“We believe that there will be no losers in a just peace.
-Prolonging the conflict is not in anyone’s interest,” Erdogan said, as he greeted the two delegations seated on opposite sides of a long table.
-Also in the room was Roman Abramovich, owner of Chelsea Football Club and a longtime ally of Russian President Vladimir Putin who has been playing an unspecified mediating role.

-Putin’s aim of a quick military victory has been thwarted by stiff Ukrainian resistance — but still hopes were not high for a breakthrough.
-British Foreign Secretary Liz Truss, reflecting skepticism among Ukraine’s Western allies, said she thought the Russian president was “not serious about talks.”
+Russian President Vladimir Putin’s aim of a quick military victory has been thwarted by stiff Ukrainian resistance.
+But any hope that raised about prospects for an end to the conflict was accompanied by Western skepticism about the Russian leader’s commitment to seeking peace.
+British Foreign Secretary Liz Truss said she thought Putin was “not serious about talks.”

 “We still have to fight, we have to endure,” Zelenskyy said in his nighttime video address to the nation.
 “This is a ruthless war against our nation, against our people, against our children.”